CS5008Fall2025/city-finder-maggiesomiakiraneu/Report.md

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.

+Interview question: What is a header (.h) file and how does it differ from a source file?
+Why do we use header files?

+A header file (.h) includes declarations such as function prototypes, structures, and constants.
+It tells the compiler what functions and types exist, but not how they work.
+A source file contains the actual code that implements those functions.
+So the header describes the interface, and the source file provides the working code.

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.

+Link to the question: https://leetcode.com/problems/power-of-two/description/?envType=list&envId=ofbudylr

+I saved the code in the 'leecode.c' file.